RazerMoon/strips/README.md

 * Login with valid ICAO (e.g. KJFK) - You should be redirected to Discord OAuth and then to the ATC page, the user's database table entry should now contain the **Airport ICAO**, their selected **Controller Position** and **LoggedIn should be set to 1**.
 * Click on your Airport ICAO in the top right corner - You should get information about that airport.
 * Change the airport using the dropdown - The user's airport value in the database should change to the new ICAO.
+* Logout - The user's **LoggedIn should change to 0** and the **Airport and Position entries should become clear**.
+* Logout - The user's **LoggedIn should change to 0** and the **Airport and Position entries should become clear**.
+* File a plan - Check that the JavaScript correctly indicates what is not allowed in the fields, try entering some incorrect ICAO's etc. Check if the database entry matches the form details.

 # **Kermout's Strips System** 🐸